 As we collected our pinecones, we noticed there were so many different types – right in our backyard!
 With our selection of three different kinds, we were able to make a few different types of “trees”.

-- Paint your pinecones
+- Paint and scent your pinecones

 We used three different colors for our three different “pine varieties” but you can use as many or as few as you want!
 This is a great opportunity to talk and learn about different kinds of coniferous trees.